aeternity/protocol/node/api/README.md

-# Æternity epoch node API
+# Æternity node API

 This document:
-* Provides an overview of the API exposed by the epoch node;
+* Provides an overview of the API exposed by the Aeternity node;
-* Defines the Channels WebSocket API of the epoch node;
+* Defines the Channels WebSocket API of the Aeternity node;
-* Describes the intended usage of the user API of the epoch node.
+* Describes the intended usage of the user API of the Aeternity node.

 ## Overview

-The epoch node exposes the following APIs:
+The Aeternity node exposes the following APIs:
 * Peer-to-peer network API.
 It consists of one TCP endpoint:
   * It is encrypted and authenticated using the Noise protocol;
   * The schema of its payload is [defined](/sync/);